 Each of these effects happens in fewer than 1 in 100 people (1%).
 You might have one or more of them.
 They include:

 - a severe skin reaction that may start as tender red patches which leads to peeling or blistering of the skin.
 You might also feel feverish and your eyes may be more sensitive to light.
 This is serious and could be life threatening

 We have more information about side effects and tips on how to cope with them.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 Pregnancy and contraception

-You may not be able to become pregnant or father a child after treatment with this drug.
+You may not be able to become pregnant or father a child after treatment with this drugs.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
-Men may be able to store sperm before starting treatment.
-Women may be able to store eggs or ovarian tissue but this is rare.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.